Ucandoit/strapi-blog-api/docs/explorations.md

 As of version < 4, strapi will only create new tables and columns in the database, and will delete **nothing**.
 That means even when changing a table name or a column name, it will create new ones but old ones will still be there which makes the database not very clean.

-> :bulb: In the upcoming release of version 4, there will be features to remove unnecessary tables and columns.
+> :bulb: In the upcoming release of version 4, there will be features to remove unnecessary tables and columns. (cf. [this topic](https://github.com/strapi/strapi/issues/1114))